alkacon/alkacon-oamp/com.alkacon.opencms.newsletter/readme.txt

 * Bug fixed
 - General comment

+1.0.2 - June 15th, 2009
+!
+Sending newsletters to OU users is now possible.
+- This version only works with OpenCms 7.5.0 or later!

 1.0.1 - April 9th, 2008
 - Adapted code to work with OpenCms 7.0.4
+- This version only works with OpenCms 7.0.4!

 1.0.0 - November 28, 2007
 - First public release